yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

  - Using effects when things change (componentDidUpdate) :
 ```
 useEffect(() => {
-	console.log('This is like componentDidUpdate, I will be triger whenever count state change')
+	console.log('This is like componentDidUpdate, I will be triger whenever count state changes')
  }, [count]);
 ```
 <br/>